MCPWorks Platform Guide

 Subscription Tiers

-New accounts start on the free tier.
+New accounts start on the 14-day Pro trial.
 Each successful tools/call request to the run endpoint counts as one execution.
 Management operations on the create endpoint are free and unlimited.

 Quota Enforcement